87690ut/Power-BI-Portfolio/Global-Job-Trends-2024/README.md

 ### 2. Updated Dashboard With New UI
 ![New Dashboard](Screenshot%202026-02-11%20203410.png)
 ---
-*Project maintained by Uttam Tiwari.*
+*Project maintained by Uttam Tiwari/BCA STUDENT.*